Tomas Cohen Photography

 Digital Media Associate

-Henry Smith is a recent graduate from the University of New Mexico with a Bachelor of Business Administration and a concentration in International Management.
+Henry Smith is a University of New Mexico graduate with a Bachelor of Business Administration and a concentration in International Management.

 While in school, Henry immersed himself in various outside organizations including the Pi Kappa Alpha fraternity.
 He was responsible for roles including Risk Management, Sergeant at Arms, and Community Service Chair.
 Henry also founded the Mental Health Chair in 2021 after the pandemic, providing further needed help to his fraternity brothers.
 Throughout most of his college experience, he was a Digital Marketing Intern for a consulting company in Chicago, IL.
 This is where he developed a passion for content creation and developing strategies to help organizations portray their influence positively and effectively.
 In this role, he strove to assist companies in building their social media presence through specialized content creation, consistent engagement, and analytical reviews and looks forward to continuing to develop this passion and skill to assist Bravo!
 Vail in growing its team and audience.

-Henry spends his free time hiking, gardening, and cooking.
+Henry spends his free time snowboarding, hiking, gardening, and cooking.
 He also keeps an active hobby in electronic music production, specifically Bass Music and Dubstep.
-He has always been passionate about music, learning new instruments like the piano, guitar, and percussion since childhood.
+He has always been passionate about music, learning new instruments like the guitar and percussion since childhood.

 Nancy Stevens